 • Commerce sent out grant agreements to the counties and Baltimore City on March 24, 2021.
-As of May 14, 2021, twenty-three (totaling \$21,661,065) have signed and returned their agreements and twenty-two have received funding (totaling \$21,556,691).
+As of May 28, 2021, all counties have signed and returned their agreements, and all have received their funding (totaling \$22,000,000).

 On April 1, Commerce alerted jurisdictions that they will allow up to 10 percent of grant funds for new administrative costs resulting from the program.
+Commerce administrative costs paid from the grants must be itemized in the final report submitted to Commerce describing their use.